 Dr. Doerre treats patients for injuries of the shoulder, elbow, hip and knee.
 She believes in an evidence-based approach, but works with patients to develop the optimal treatment plan based on their needs, activity level, and expectations

-Dr. Doerre has done basic science research to study biologic interventions to improve meniscus and rotator cuff healing.
+Dr. Doerre is a reviewer for the American Journal of Sports Medicine and she has done basic science research to study biologic interventions to improve meniscus and rotator cuff healing.
 Her research has been presented at national meetings including the Orthopaedic Research Society (ORS).
 She is a member of the American Academy of Orthopaedic Surgeons (AAOS) and the American Orthopaedic Society for Sports Medicine (AOSSM).